steveruizok/quick-docs/README.md

 - Edit navigation content in the `/content/nav` folder
 - Edit the theme or source components in the `/src` folder
 - Build to production with `npm run build` or `yarn build`
-- Host the `public` folder anywhere on the web
+- Host the `/public` folder anywhere on the web

 See the [demo](https://quick-docs.netlify.com/) for more detailed instructions.